clemsonMakerspace/Magstripe_Attendance/README.md

 A PyInstaller .spec file is provided to package the program and all  dependencies into a single binary file for Linux, Windows, or Mac.

 To create this binary, download PyInstaller and run `make.py dist [path to pyinstaller]`.
 The resulting binary will be in the `dist` directory.
-Alternatively, precompiled binaries are available on the releases page on the GitHub repo.
+Alternatively, precompiled binaries may be available on the releases page on the GitHub repo.

 ### License